GODDESS VEGETABLE GROWING BED POST

 It does cost a little more to implement as the plastic mesh is a new idea and is approx 50p a metre and as you need 9 metres per Goddess bed thats £4.50.
 Also, it does take about double the amount of time to set this bed up.
 But obviously once set up your good-to-go for a few years.

-It is tempting to overload these narrow bed which can lead to a noticeable yellowing of plants leaves due to nutrient deficiency and which means a feeding regime is a requirement for this growing system.
+It is tempting to overload these narrow beds and because of the robust and steady early growth can lead to a noticeable yellowing of plants leaves due to nutrient deficiency and which means a feeding regime is a requirement for this growing system.

 19/08/2017 – Update for 2017 – Possible first evidence of a noticable effect from a “Goddess vegetable growing bed”

 This might be the first evidence of a noticeable effect in growth using these Goddess VG beds.
 I have neglected this bed this year as I spent more time on my Heras panel lean-to and my g.easel compost dalek trellis projects, only watering the plants in the first few weeks and a couple of times during very dry spells.
 All the sunflowers on my plot all come from the same parent plant from the year before and were all planted at the same time yet these 2 plants are taller by at least 50cm and have received only irregular watering.
 The white detergent bottle is on a 2.4m stake for scale.
 I think the tall sunflower could reach 3m easily my tallest SF ever.
 Also I used no plant feeds or fertilisers.